 Keep in mind that you’ll only pay the increased marginal rate on the income amount that falls into the higher tax bracket, but you still won’t be netting that full $2,000 so you’ll have to decide if that side gig is worth your time.

 There are a few ways to lower how much income you’ll get taxed on.
-You can claim deductions, like business expenses or mortgage interest payments; you can make donations to charity; or you can contribute to retirement accounts, like traditional 401(k)s or IRAs, that take out money from your paycheck pre-tax so you only get taxed on the amount that’s leftover.
+You can claim deductions, like business expenses or mortgage interest payments.
+You can make donations to charity or contribute to retirement accounts, like traditional 401(k)s or IRAs, that take out money from your paycheck pre-tax so you only get taxed on the amount that’s leftover.